-Three distinguished professionals serve as members of the Amicus Board of Directors, overseeing the development and operation of the program:
+Three distinguished professionals have assisted the Commission in overseeing the development and operation of the Amicus program:

 - Justice Robert Seerden, Corpus Christi, is the retired Chief Justice of the 13th Court of Appeals; he is of counsel at Hermansen, McKibben, Woolsey & Villarreal, L.L.P. in Corpus Christi; - Dr. Lawrence Schoenfeld, Ph.D, San Antonio, is Director of both the Clinical Psychology Residency and Fellow Programs at the University of Texas at San Antonio Health Sciences Center, and - Judge Bonnie Crane Hellums, Houston, is Judge of the 247th District Court.
 Judge Hellums hears family law cases and has initiated one of Houston's first Drug Courts to deal with some of the impairment issues she routinely sees in her court.